-The City of Dublin is considering establishing a Designated Outdoor Refreshment Area (DORA) in Downtown Dublin.
+The City of Dublin is considering establishing Designated Outdoor Refreshment Area (DORA) districts in Downtown Dublin.
 The DORA designation would allow patrons age 21 and older to purchase an alcoholic beverage from an approved, liquor-permitted establishment, then sip, stroll, shop and explore within the DORA boundaries.

 The State of Ohio approved the DORA concept in 2015, and many cities in Central Ohio have an active DORA including Hilliard, Powell, Worthington, Grove City and Delaware.

 The creation of the DORA is intended to enhance the outdoor dining and entertainment experiences in Downtown Dublin, while encouraging more business for participating restaurant and retail establishments in the area.

 Comments collected now will be considered along with the feedback received during the community survey conducted in 2020.